Using Multiple Translations – Better Than Knowing Biblical Greek?

 The fact is that the vast majority of Christians do not have the time, resources or inclination to learn Biblical Greek.
 Even more importantly, God doesn’t require such a thing from those who serve him.
 The Bible is for everyone.

 “You pore over the scriptures, believing that in them you can find eternal life; it is these scriptures that testify to me, and yet, you refuse to come to me to receive life . . .
-I know you too well; you have no love of God in you”—John 5:39,40,42 NJB
+I know you too well; you have no love of God in you”—John 5:39,40,42 NJB.
+Knowing Biblical Hebrew and Greek didn’t help these eyewitnesses of Jesus Christ to understand the scriptures, or, more importantly, to love God.

-Often, the New Testament writers quoted from the Greek Septuagint Version (LXX) rather than the Hebrew text of the Old Testament (Psalm 40:6Hebrews 10:5,6; Genesis 12:3Galatians 3:8), because the Greek Version was more widely available, and Koine’ Greek was the international language of communication.
+Often, the New Testament writers quoted from the Greek Septuagint Version (LXX) rather than the Hebrew text of the Old Testament (Psalm 40:6Hebrews 10:5,6; Genesis 12:3Galatians 3:8), because the Greek Version was more widely available, and Koine’ Greek was the international language of communication at that time.

-We read Jesus’ words only in translation.
-He spoke Hebrew (some say Aramaic), but the New Testament writers recorded them in Greek.
-Obviously, reading the words of Jesus in the language that he actually spoke in is not only not important, it is impossible.
+We read Jesus’ words only in translation, because he spoke Hebrew (some say Aramaic), but the New Testament writers recorded them in Greek.
+Obviously, then, reading the words of Jesus in the language that he actually spoke in is not only not important — it is impossible!

 No translation from one language to another is exact.
-This is one reason we have different translations of the same Koine’ Greek words and phrases.
+This is one reason we have various renderings in different Bible translations of the same Koine’ Greek words and phrases.
 Within some Bible translations there are alternate renderings given in the footnotes, which are usually considered to be of virtually equal authenticity.
 There are also some variations of the Greek New Testament text due to some minor differences among the extant ancient Greek New Testament manuscripts.
+And then there are differences in the way the New Testament writers quoted the same scripture from the Hebrew or the LXX.
 Some of these are also noted in the footnotes of some translations.

 There are Greek Interlinear Texts available, with the Biblical Greek text and the literal English (or other language) text immediately below it.
 These can be very helpful in one’s understanding.

 The internet and local libraries are sources available for many people to check various translations of the Bible.
 There are available for purchase on the internet and local bookstores many different translations of the Bible, especially the New Testament.
-From the Bible it is obvious that God wants people of ‘every language’ to serve him, hence the need for translations into many languages.
+From the Bible it is obvious that God wants people of ‘every language’ (“people of all nations” [Matthew 28:19 NAB]) to serve him, hence the need for translations into many languages.

 “With your blood you purchased for God persons from every tribe and language and people and nation”—Revelation 5:9 NIV

 What is the best Bible translation?
 There is not one that could be called the best in every respect.
 There are many pros and cons, including biases, about every translation.
-It is not our job to dictate to others which Bible translation to use (2 Corinthians 1:24).
+It is not our job to dictate to others which Bible translation to use (“we do not dominate over your faith” [2 Corinthians 1:24 Hart]).
 We can, however, mention some that we think are very good English ones.

-For overall accuracy and readability, the top three, we think, are probably:
+For overall accuracy and readability, the top four, we think, are probably:

 An American Translation, by Edgar Goodspeed (AAT)